call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 Supreme North America runs Ryzen 3800X's, and Supreme Asia runs Xeon E2288G's.
 Their prices are really nice for what you're getting but they're suspected of overselling and have very conflicting support (for example, I asked where their locations are and their Managing Director told me completely wrong answers according to multiple sales staff).

+[Hyperlayer](https://hyperlayer.net/minecraft-hosting/) : Hyperlayer offers hosting for $3 per GB of ram (prices rise as you pay for more) on their Budget plan and $7 per GB of ram on their Premium plan.
+Their Budget plan uses Dual Xeon E5-2680V3's and their Premium uses Xeon E5-1620V4's.
+Budget has 2 locations, South Africa and in Germany.
+Premium, however, only has a location in South Africa.
+They're quite expensive, but I do understand its hard to find a host in South Africa.

 [Hyperlink Hosting](https://panel.hyperlink.host/cart.php?gid=5) : Hyperlink Hosting offers hosting for $1.50 per GB of ram with an unknwon CPU.
 Their only location is somewhere in the USA.
 Where?
 Who knows.
 If they put in some transparency about what they're using and where then I may be able to recommend them.